-The Wyandotte Daily News is interested in news of your community event in Wyandotte County.
+The Wyandotte Daily news is interested in news of your community event in Wyandotte County.
 Send information to firstname.lastname@example.org and include your name and phone number.
 Please send in planned events about a week before the event if possible.
-In the event of inclement weather, call before you go to see if the event is still planned.
+In the event of inclement weather, call to see if the event is still planned.

 Programs offered for Spanish-speaking women